My cell site work in 2000

 The pay stub is from Tek Systems and was for cell site work as auditor and trainer of contractors.
 This was for my biggest week ever, as I worked 108 hours.
 I had to do it because of upper-level mismanagement.
 The gross of $5056 didn’t include the 10% completion bonus, which I get at the end of the contract.
 That comes to $5561 plus mileage.
+The year was 2000 and with inflation, it would equal about $12,000 in 2018.
+Not bad for one week.

 I drove 656 miles that week @ the Federally allowed rate of $.55 a mile.
 Over those years, my Camry cost me only $.25 a mile, leaving me 30 cents a mile profit.
 That came to almost $200 of profit, but that is expense money and isn’t taxed.
 I just love that expense money profit.
 AT&T paid for that car three times.